Shell Type TransformerPublished on 24/2/2012 & updated on 3/12/2018

 - Core Type Transformer

 - Shell Type Transformer

-Applications of Shell Type TransformerWe use shell-type transformers for low voltage applications and are usually used in power circuits as well as electronic circuits.
-We also use them when we require reducing our expenses as they have square or rectangular cross-sections.
+Applications of Shell Type Transformershell type transformers are mainly used for low voltage applications and are very often used in loe voltage power circuits as well as in electronic circuits.
+These transformers are also used to optimize the expenditure of a circuit since these transformers have square or rectangular cross-sectional core which costs less.

-Disadvantages of Shell Type TransformerWe need special fabrication facilities for the construction of a shell-type due to its complexity which will lead to increase in manufacturing and labour cost.
+Disadvantages of Shell Type TransformerSpecial fabrication facilities are required for the construction of a shell-type transformer due to its complexity and that leads to increased manufacturing and labour cost.